rajanayak45/Online_Electronic_Store/README.md

 #Online Electronic Store
-Tech Stack: Java, HTML, CSS, JavaScript, Oracle
+Tech Stack: Java, HTML, CSS, Oracle

 Project Description: Developed an Online Electronic Store that allows administrators to manage products and customers to browse and purchase electronic items.
 The system includes: